Discovering and Explaining the Representation Bottleneck of DNNs: Experimental details and more results

 \subsection{Implementation details}

+The experiments were conducted on the CIFAR-10, Tiny-ImageNet, ImageNet, and two tabular datasets.
+Due to the computational cost, we selected 50 classes from 200 classes at equal intervals (\textit{i.e.}, the 4th, 8th, \dots, 196th, 200th classes) when we trained DNNs on the Tiny-ImageNet dataset.

-\textbf{The sampling strategy when computing $J^{(m)}$.} The interaction strength $J^{(m)}$ is defined as,
+\textbf{The sampling strategy in the computation of $J^{(m)}$.} The interaction strength $J^{(m)}$ is defined as,

 To precisely compute $J^{(m)}$, we need to average all possible contexts $S \subseteq N$, all pairs of variables $i,j \in N$, and all samples $x \in \Omega$, which is usually computationally infeasible.
-Therefore, we computed $J^{(m)}$ approximately by a sampling strategy \citep{zhang2020interpreting}.
+Therefore, we adopted the sampling strategy used in \citep{zhang2020interpreting} to approximately compute $J^{(m)}$.

-On each image dataset, we first sampled $50$ correctly classified images in total.
-On the ImageNet and Tiny-ImageNet dataset, these images were sampled from different 50 classes.
+The sampling strategy was conducted as follows.
+With respect to the sampling number of input samples, we sampled $50$ correctly classified samples on image datasets.
+On the ImageNet and the Tiny-ImageNet dataset, these images were sampled from different 50 classes.
 On the CIFAR-10 dataset, we sampled $5$ images from each class.
 Then, for each image, we sampled $200$ pairs of patches $i,j \in N$.
-Since DNNs usually encodes stronger interactions between neighbor patches, we restricted that patch $i$ is located at the neighbor patch $j$ with a radius of two patches.
-Next, for each pair of patches $i,j$ and each order $m$, we randomly sampled $100$ contexts $S$ from all possible contexts, where $|S| = m$.
-To plot the curve of interaction strength, we computed $13$ orders for $J^{(m)}$, where $m = \frac{r}{10}n, 0 \leq r \leq n$ and $m = 0.05n, 0.95n$.
-On each tabular dataset, since there are only a few input variables ($n=12$ on census and $n = 10$ on commercial), we sampled all $100$ instances and all pairs of variables for computation.
-For each pair of patches $i,j \in N$ and each order $m$, we randomly sampled $100$ contexts $S$ from all possible contexts.
+Since DNNs usually encode stronger interactions between neighbor patches, we restricted that patch $i$ should be located at the neighborhood patch $j$ with a radius of two patches.
+Next, for each pair of patches $i,j$. and each order $m$, we randomly sampled $100$ contexts $S$ from all possible contexts, where $|S| = m$.
+Besides, we computed $13$ different orders for $J^{(m)}$, where $m=0, 0.05n, 0.1n, 0.2n, ..., 0.8n, 0.9n, 0.95n, 1.0n$.
+On each tabular dataset, since there are only a few input variables ($n=12$ on the census dataset and $n = 10$ on the commercial dataset), we sampled $100$ instances and all pairs of variables for computation.
+For each pair of patches and each order $m$, we randomly sampled $100$ contexts $S$ from all possible contexts.